 Heather graduated from the University of Toronto with a Master of Health Science in Speech-Language Pathology.
 She is registered with the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO), and is a member of the Ontario Association of Speech-Language Pathologists & Audiologists (OSLA).

-Michelle is a Communicative Disorders Assistant (CDA) graduate from St. Lawrence College, with a Bachelors of Arts from the University of Guelph.
+Michelle is a Communicative Disorders Assistant (CDA) graduate from St. Lawrence College, with a Bachelor of Arts from the University of Guelph.
 She developed an interest in speech and language while teaching English as a second language in South Korea.
 She became passionate about finding effective ways to help students learn the language, how to pronounce English speech sounds, and how to read.

 As a CDA, Michelle is dedicated to helping clients overcome barriers in communication and learning.
 She has experience working on a variety of communication needs including Autism, social communication, receptive and expressive language, articulation, and literacy.
 Michelle is also a Pyramid Certified PECS Implementer with experience in teaching Augmentative Communication.
 She enjoys working with clients of all ages, helping them to meet communication goals.